VISIT OUR ART STORE ▶

 Watercolor Flower Art for Beginners: 3 Simple Painting Steps

-Whether you're new to watercolor or want a fun project, I promise this is simple and enjoyable.
-Let's gather our materials and start creating something lovely together!
+Let’s gather our materials and start creating something lovely together!

-Gather Your Materials
+Gather the Materials

-For the paper, I use:
+For the paper, the artist uses:

 • Centenaire watercolor paper.
 It’s 100% cotton, 300 gsm, and cold-pressed.
 This paper holds water well and gives a lovely texture to the painting.